ansible/tox-ansible/README.md

 Under the hood
 --------------

-The plugin will walk the current directory and look for any files matching the glob pattern `molecule/*/molecule.yml` and make the assumption that these represent Molecule scenarios.
+The plugin will glob the current directory and look for any files matching the glob pattern `molecule/*/molecule.yml` and make the assumption that these represent Molecule scenarios.

 It then generates new environments for any discovered scenarios that do not already exist